Support

 What are net worth snapshots?

 A snapshot captures your total assets, liabilities, and net worth at a point in time.
 Save one each month to build a timeline chart showing how your wealth grows (or shrinks) over time.
-Free users can store up to 3 snapshots; Pro and Lifetime users get an unlimited timeline with a trend chart.
+Free users can store 1 snapshot; Pro and Lifetime users get an unlimited timeline with a trend chart.

 What is the GrowingLandscape?